agl320/Nudge/README.md

 Built with peer-to-peer services and WebRTC, it streams audio batches to a Flask backend via WebSockets.
 A locally embedded Llama 3 instance is then used to generate sentences that are very likely to be included into the meeting.
 The information is then used by our sentence transformer to produce a vector which represents the sentences in a mathematical way.
 These vectors are then compared together using cosine similarity which determines the on-topicness of the users.

-Quick demo of on topic check (does not show the schedule or other feature functionality) https://www.youtube.com/watch?v=pD73LgNNiEw
+Quick demo of on topic check (does not show the schedule or functionality of other features because we were submitted last minute) https://www.youtube.com/watch?v=pD73LgNNiEw

 Devpost page